 - loosening and softening the muscle between your eyes (get rid of your frown)

 - petting an animal (if you’re not allergic, like me!)

 - getting out of your space and stretching (like doing a few yoga ‘asanas’ – poses)

 The thing that dieting articles rarely address is that over-eating and under-eating is a response to stress.
 And most of the time dieting is the result of being unhappy with your appearance.
-So why would you start a diet, and ignore the issue of dealing with the CAUSE of the eating disorder?
+So why would you start a diet, and ignore the issue of dealing with the CAUSE of disordered eating or an eating disorder?
 Dieting is putting the cart in front of the horse!
 In order to increase the probability that weight loss and maintenance of that loss is at all possible, you must teach people a different way to manage stress without using food!
 If you want to get out of that cart and on the path to improved health weight management, subscribe to my Myth-busting newsletter and keep reading here to empower you to reject dieting!